 Why is your child having trouble breathing?

-Respiratory syncytial virus, or RSV, is an infection of the lungs and respiratory tract that is so commonplace most children have been exposed to it by the age of 2.
-It is seasonal and tends to be more prevalent starting in the fall lasting to the end of spring.
+Respiratory syncytial virus, or RSV, is an infection of the lungs and respiratory tract that is so commonplace that most children have been exposed to it by the age of 2.
+It’s seasonal and tends to be more prevalent starting in the fall and lasting until the end of spring.
 It’s spread as respiratory droplets that typically enter the air through an infected person sneezing or coughing.
-You can also get it if you have direct contact with in an infected person.
+You can also get it if you have direct contact with an infected person.

-It can infect anyone and symptoms usually appear within four to six days of exposure.
-Adults and older, healthy children usually just have mild symptoms that appear similar to the common cold, such as congested/runny nose, dry cough, low-grade fever, sore throat and mild headache.
+It can infect anyone.
+Symptoms usually appear within four to six days of exposure.
+Adults and older, healthy children typically have mild symptoms similar to the common cold, such as congested/runny nose, dry cough, low-grade fever, sore throat, and mild headache.
 Most of the time, these individuals recover within a week or two.
 The issue is that certain populations are at higher risk of developing more severe symptoms.
-These groups include infants (especially those who were born premature), older adults, anyone with heart/lung diseases or anyone who has a weakened immune system.
+These groups include infants (especially those born prematurely), older adults, anyone with heart/lung diseases, or individuals with a weakened immune system.

-Make sure to drink plenty of fluids so you or they don’t become dehydrated, which might present as dry mouth, little/no urine output, sunken eyes and extreme fussiness/sleepiness.
-Cool fluids can help soothe a sore throat and warm fluids can help loosen up secretions, so try using a combination of both.
+Make sure to drink plenty of fluids so you or they don’t become dehydrated, which might present as dry mouth, little/no urine output, sunken eyes, and extreme fussiness/sleepiness.
+Cool fluids can help soothe a sore throat, and warm liquids can help loosen up secretions, so try using a combination of both.
 It’s also essential to continue to feed your child as you normally would.
 Another way to ease congestion and coughing is to use a cool-mist humidifier or vaporizer to moisten the air to 50% humidity.
-Since bacteria and mold like moist environments, just be sure to clean the device regularly.
-Secondhand smoke can make symptoms worse, so stay away and keep your child away from it.
+Since bacteria and mold like moist environments, clean the device regularly.
+Secondhand smoke can worsen symptoms, so stay away and keep it away from your child.

-RSV is usually something that’s a mild annoyance, but sometimes, it can be quite serious.
+RSV is usually a mild annoyance, but sometimes, it can be quite serious.
 By knowing what to look for, you’ll know when to get help.
 If you have any questions or concerns about RSV, please speak to your doctor.
 If you would like more information, please visit the American Lung Association’s RSV page at https://www.lung.org/lung-health-diseases/lung-disease-lookup/rsv